CruGlobal/mpdx-react/README.md

 5. In the `dataHandler.ts` file for your query, rename the exported method to be appropriate for your query and modify it so that it takes the response from the REST API and returns data in the format returned by the GraphQL query.
 Make sure that the types match what you defined in the `.graphql` file.
 Also, make sure that the method you added to `graphql-rest.page.ts` imports and calls your datahandler.
 6. In the `resolvers.ts` file for your query, make sure that the `Query` property on the exported resolvers contains one property for each query you are adding (and the same for the `Mutation` property if you are adding mutations).
 The second argument of each of those query resolver functions will be an object containing the inputs to your query.
 Make sure they match the inputs you defined in your `.graphql`.
 Also make sure that the resolver functions call the `dataSources.mpdxRestApi` method that you defined in `graphq-rest.page.ts`.
 7. In `pages/api/Schema/index.ts` import the typedefs and resolvers for your new query and add them to the `buildSubgraphSchema` call.
+8. In your component, you can now create a query operation that references this query just like you would for any other query.

 ### Pagination